Rebel459/unified-api-docs/docs/helpers/networking.md

 There's also [UnifiedClientHelpers.NETWORKING](/client-helpers/networking), which allows clients to send packets to the server.

 There are a couple things to note with Unified API's networking payloads
-- all payloads registries / handlers are combined
+- all payloads registries / handlers are combined (though you can do register-only if you need to)
-- all networking from this class should be registered in common, not client (don't worry, this is server-safe!)
-- you can chose between registering you packets as configuration or play packets
+- you can chose between registering your packets as configuration or play packets

 ### Methods
 ```